GyroSuperintelligence/BabyLM/guides/others/context_12.md

   - whether the winner has non-zero overlaps.
   This tells us if learning is present and not being used, or missing.

-If you agree, I’ll strip back to this minimal core (CanonicalView-centered learning, pure physics scoring with interference, no exact-state or ad-hoc boosts), add the instrumentation, and re-run the test to verify that tokens learned at the current representative actually dominate the candidate selection when appropriate.

-- I will keep edits to existing files only (`baby/intelligence.py`, `baby/inference.py`, `baby/policies.py`) and ensure PEP8, clean docstrings, and zero lint errors.